Our Story

 sense of belonging in health and wellness professions that provide strength to our community.

-Each year, we hold a Critical Mass Gathering event (CMG) mentoring program in collaboration with the deans and diversity officers at the University of Missouri at Kansas City, University of Kansas, and Kansas City University schools of medicine, four area hospitals, community organizations, the Greater Kansas City chapter of the National Medical Association, practicing URM physicians in the metro KC area, and philanthropists.
-The CMG event supports URM students with mentorship programming that includes medical specialty selection, residency planning, financial guidance and board test preparation.
-After attending, students report an increased sense of belonging within the medical community, awareness of career opportunities in medicine, confidence to complete their course of study and enter residency.
+Each year, we hold Critical Mass Gathering events (CMG) mentoring programs in collaboration with practicing physicians in the metro KC area.
+The CMG event supports students with mentorship programming that includes medical specialty selection, residency planning, financial guidance and board test preparation.
+After attending, students report an increased awareness of career opportunities in medicine, confidence to complete their course of study and enter residency.
+We encourage students to return to Kansas City to practice medicine in the region.

 MVP expands the CMG mentoring program to serve an even broader group of students.
 The expanded